theskyinflames/dockerLightningTalk/README.md

 }
 ```

-From here, I build four docker images based on its own docker files.
+From here, I build four docker images using its own docker files.
 All images does the same, dockerizing the above service.
 But all Dockerfiles are different:
-* First Dockerfile uses a Debian Linux with Golang as base image.
+* First Dockerfile uses a Debian Linux as base image.
 * Second Dockerfile uses an Alpine Linux as base image.
 * Third Dockerfile uses multi stage building.
 This dereases dramatically the size of the docker image-
 * Fourth Dockerfile combines multi stage building and *scratch* image usage.